Jérémy Ménez: Reggina

+Bari

+On 19 July 2023, Ménez joined Serie B side Bari, signing a 1-year deal, with an optional year.
+On his debut on 18 August, he suffered a season-ending anterior cruciate ligament injury in his right knee.

+In March 2024, Ménez departed the club having had his contract terminated by mutual consent.

+End of career

+On 28 September 2024, Ménez announces his retirement from football.

 International career

 Youth

 Ménez has earned caps with all of France's youth teams.
 He is a member of the group, commonly known as the Génération 1987, that produced current internationals Hatem Ben Arfa, Karim Benzema and Samir Nasri, alongside himself.
 Ménez made his youth international debut with the under-16 team on 11 December 2002 in a friendly against Greece, playing alongside Nasri and Ben Arfa.
 In the match, Ménez scored the fifth goal of a 6–1 victory.
 At the 2003 Aegean Cup in Turkey, he scored goals in three consecutive matches.
-Ménez scored goals against the Ukraine and Israel and netted his final goal in the third-place match against Belgium.
+Ménez scored goals against Ukraine and Israel and netted his final goal in the third-place match against Belgium.

 At the Montaigu Tournament, Ménez scored three goals, second-best on the team behind Ben Arfa.
 He scored a goal in the team's 8–0 win over Gabon in the team's opening group match and, in the following match, scored the opening goal in the team's 3–0 win over Russia.
 In the team's final group stage match against England, Ménez netted another goal in a 3–1 victory.
 At a regional tournament in Salerno, Italy, Ménez led the team to the title by scoring a double in the final match against the hosts.
 He also scored two goals in the group matches against Japan and Finland.
 Ménez finished the under-16 campaign with 14 appearances and a team-leading 12 goals.